 Most security experts have either challenged the need for change, or said that what is planned is undesirable.
 Neither Turnbull nor Dutton will be drawn on whether the heads of ASIO or the AFP advocated that they move ministers – because, on all we know, they didn’t.

 Turnbull is aware of the dangers of excessively concentrated power – hence his effort to beef up the attorney-general’s scrutiny remit.
 The first law officer was “the minister for oversight and integrity and that role is being reinforced”, he said.
 How vigorously this responsibility will be exercised will depend on who occupies the portfolio - Brandis is expected to leave parliament in a few months.

 While co-ordination is vital, one risk that has been raised is that too much centralisation can push out counter opinions.
 It will be up to Turnbull to stop that from happening.

-The office was proposed by the L'Estrange/Merchant intelligence review, in a report released on Tuesday.
-That review, incidentally, did not recommend a Home Affairs portfolio – although those in the prime ministerial circle stress that it did not recommend against one.
+The office was proposed by the L'Estrange/Merchant Independent Intelligence Review, in a report released on Tuesday.
+That review, incidentally, did not recommend a Home Affairs portfolio - although those in the prime ministerial circle stress that it did not recommend against one.

-The review says the ONI “would be headed by a director-general who would be the prime minister’s principal adviser on matters relating to the national intelligence community”.
+The review says the office “would be headed by a Director-General who would be the Prime Minister’s principal adviser on matters relating to the national intelligence community.”